The future of secure communications: device independence in quantum key distribution: Nonclassicality in quantum cryptography

 \begin{proposition} A necessary condition to close the detection loophole in Bell experiments implies $\eta>\eta^*$, where $\eta^*$ is the CDE. (see a representation in Fig. \ref{fig:corr_hierarchy1}). \end{proposition} Indeed, $\eta^*$ is a characteristic of an ideal nonlocal correlation, below which $\QC\setminus\LC=\emptyset$, and limits the distance across which nonlocality can be operationally (quantum) certified.
 In the simplest Bell scenario of Fig. \ref{fig:diqkd}, the quantum strategy maximally violating Eq. \eqref{eq:CHSH1} (in ideal conditions) ceases to yield $\bm{p}\in\QC\setminus\LC$ for CDE below $\eta^*=2\sqrt{2}-2\simeq 0.82$ \cite{Garg1987}.
 This comes from Eq. \eqref{eq:Sphat} for $\eta_A=\eta_B$, independent on the measurement nor on each other.
 Then $\langle M_{A|0} \rangle =0 =\langle N_{B|0}\rangle$ because the results will be uncorrelated (the detected particle is in a maximally mixed state).
-It follows a list of less recent achievements: \textit{(i)} The CDE is lowered to $2/3\simeq 0.66$ \cite{Eberhard1993}, which comes at the cost of very low robustness to background noise as the state is almost separable (see fig. \ref{fig:cQetas}). \textit{(ii)} For more general scenarios, involving more measurements, the extra-outcome approach presents lower CDEs \cite{wilms08}. \textit{(iii)} Overall, if $\rho\in\mathcal{B}(\bigotimes_{i=1}^n\mathbb{C}^d)$ is used, then higher $d$ and/or $n$ implies lower (exponentially) CDE \cite{m02}, but at the costs of more experimental complexity.
-For example, an improvement for CHSH is only for $d\gtrsim 1600$.
-In asymmetric (symmetric) Bell tests $\eta^*\sim\frac{1}{d}$ ($\eta^*\sim61.8\%$) \cite{VPB10}. \textit{(iv)} For the BI \( I_{3322} \), with one ideal detection efficiency (\( \eta_A = 1 \)), a CDE is \( \eta_B = 43\% \) (or \( \eta_B = 66.7\% \)) for non-maximally (or maximally) entangled states~\cite{CG04}; \textit{(v)} an LHV model cannot describe $\bm{p}\in\QC$ when the number of measurement settings at each site $m_A$ and $m_B$ satisfy~\cite{massar2003violation,massar2002bell}
+It follows a list of less recent achievements: \textit{(i)} The CDE is lowered to $2/3\simeq 0.66$ \cite{Eberhard1993}, which comes at the cost of very low robustness to background noise as the state is almost separable (see fig. \ref{fig:cQetas}). \textit{(ii)} For more general scenarios, involving more measurements, the extra-outcome approach presents lower CDEs \cite{wilms08}.